 By Gary Foreman (The Dollar Stretcher)

 I'm a struggling, hard-working single mother who is in dire need of a car, but I can't stand the thought of making car payments for 5 years because of my bad credit.
 I have $3,000 saved and I'm considering going to an auto auction.
+If this is not a feasible way to get a car, could you please tell me the best way to get one?

 Julie is wise to avoid car payments.
-Paying interest on a car loan only jacks up the price of the car.
-And, while Julie should be able to find an acceptable car in her price range, an auction might not be the best place to look.
+Paying interest on a car loan only jacks up the price of

 She probably already knows that any car in this price range will have some defects.
 The trick is avoiding major repairs.
 She would be wise to ask a mechanic or knowledgeable friend to look over any car before she buys it.
 Most major failures do not happen suddenly.
 There are warning signs.